-SIMGs who have been assessed as Substantially Comparable will be approved to commence in the next available cohort once all the placement and registration requirements have been met.
-New cohorts are expected to commence yearly and candidates have the option of starting their job earlier while waiting for the cohort commencement date.
-They will be working under the Partial Comparability placement conditions during this waiting period.
+SIMG candidates who have been assessed as Substantially Comparable will be granted comparability status and approved to commence in the next available cohort once all the placement and registration requirements have been met.

 Approved Substantially Comparable SIMGs can continue to proceed to RANZCP Fellowship via the Partial Comparability Pathway (which involves examinations rather than WBAs) if they prefer.
 However, candidates are required to choose either the Partial Comparability Placement or the Substantial Comparability Placement, and cannot be on both at the same time.

-Approved candidates will only move to a cohort waiting list when a confirmed job start date (by means of a signed and accepted job contract and the Australian Health Practitioner Regulation Agency (AHPRA) registration certificate) has been provided to the RANZCP.
+Approved candidates will only move to a cohort waiting list when a confirmed job start date (by means of a signed and accepted job contract and the Australian Health Practitioner Regulation Agency (AHPRA) or the New Zealand Medical Council (NZMC) registration certificate has been provided to the RANZCP.
 This ensures that the RANZCP doesn’t hold places for candidates who have not yet moved to Australia or New Zealand and have not yet gained the required immigration and registration status to work.

 Applicants who are offered and accept the conditions of the Substantial Comparability Placement will be required to pay a placement fee.
 Failure to pay the placement fee may cause delay or deferral of the placement.

-Refer to the fee schedule below for current prices and methods of payment, and the refund schedule for information about refunds upon withdrawal of application and/or placement.
+Refer to the forms and documents page for the yearly fee schedule, methods of payment, and the refund schedule for information about refunds upon withdrawal of application and/or placement.

 All the conditions for the Substantial Comparability Placement, including employment, supervision and registration requirements need to be met by the start date of the placement.
 Not meeting these conditions may result in deferral of the placement to the next cohort start date.